 And I think truth is important.

-And while the media has slept, they've missed the biggest story in their career, and they've lied to the American people on a daily nightly basis.
+And while the media has slept, they've missed the biggest story in their career, and they've lied to the American people on a daily, nightly basis.

-So I don't regret a minute of the great reporting that that all the people we put on the air for you to hear every day have been right and so many others have been wrong.
+So I don't regret a minute of the great reporting that all the people we put on the air for you to hear every day have been right and so many others have been wrong.

-Uh appreciate the call, though, as we say hi to Stephanie is in PA.
+Appreciate the call, though, as we say hi to Stephanie is in PA.

 Stephanie, hi, how are you?